Law training contract vacancies

 - Attention to detail.
 Being a bit slapdash when drafting a document doesn't inspire confidence in clients and, crucially, an error can change the meaning of a clause in a contract.
 Give recruiters confidence in your attention to detail by submitting typo-free applications for vacation schemes or training contracts.
 Get your applications proofread by friends and family before sending.

-- Networking.
+- Networking skills.
 Networking with clients – and bringing in work for the firm as a consequence – is a big part of being a senior associate or partner.
 Recruiters are looking for good networkers in future trainees but don't panic – we demystify what networking means here.

 - An ability to juggle several projects at the same time.
 Some solicitors we've interviewed for TARGETjobs Law have up to 50 cases or transactions on the go at any one time.
 Time management is essential.

-It's a competitive profession: promoting your skills will give you an edge.
+It's a competitive profession: promoting these key skills will give you an edge.
 Trainees and graduate recruiters list the skills you'll need for a career in law here.

 As a qualified solicitor, you're likely to specialise in one area of law – be it criminal, corporate or competition.
 Whether working for a global, commercial law firm or a small high street firm, you'll advise clients on their legal matters, such as merging one company with another or drafting the will of a private client.
-Be prepared to work long hours at times, particularly in transactional areas of law (mergers & acquisitions, corporate, banking).
+Be prepared to work long hours at times, particularly in transactional areas of law (mergers & acquisitions, corporate, banking) – although the law firms that cover these legal practice areas tend to offer the highest salaries.

 Absolutely.
 Around 50% of practising solicitors come from a non-law background.
 Graduates from science, languages and humanities are at no disadvantage to law students.
 You will need to convert your non-law degree by taking the graduate diploma in law (GDL) before starting the LPC.
 As with the LPC, some law firms sponsor their future trainees through these conversion and vocational courses.
 Find out more about the non-law degree route